MAK20202021/Time_Series_Data_Visualization/README.md

 This example is from [Specialized Models: Time Series and Survival Analysis](https://www.coursera.org/learn/time-series-survival-analysis).
 Thanks to Coursera and IBM for arranging this project to strengthen our knowledge.
 ## Installation
 This example needs Anaconda package(Anaconda3), Jupyter Notebook (6.1.4).
-This project template is taken from Coursera IBM Skills Network labs.

 ## File Description
 The source codes are as follows: